Oriyomi-Johnson/k8s-ingress/README.md

 ### 5.1 Define path based or host based routing rules for your services.

-### Single DNS Sample with host and servcie place holders
+### Single DNS Sample with host and servcie place holders. we can also have multiple host(-host . service port)
 ``` yaml
 apiVersion: extensions/v1beta1
 kind: Ingress